Sha-Shana N.L. Crichton

 - Swikani Ncube’s Where is Full Judgment on 2018 Electoral Case?,Zimbabwe Independent (Sept.
 20, 2019).
 READ MORE.

 Supreme Court Landmark Civil Rights Cases Landmark Cases looked at the Civil Rights Cases of 1883, in which the Supreme Court struck down the Civil Rights Act of 1875, a federal law that had granted all people access to public accommodations like trains and theaters, regardless of race.
 U.S. Civil Rights Commissioner Peter Kirsanow and Howard Law School Dean Danielle Holley-Walker joined us for the discussion.

 Selected Publications and Works-in-Progress

-The Poor Man’s Basic Income Guarantee (work in progress).
+Debtor-Creditor Issues with Basic Income Guarantees (work in progress).

 Preventing Predation & Encouraging Innovation in Fintech Lending, 72 Consumer Fin.
 L. Q. Rep. 370 (2019).

 Letter to the Department of Education’s in response to the Department’s Request for Information regarding Evaluating Undue Hardship Claims in Adversary Actions Seeking Student Loan Discharge in Bankruptcy Proceedings (with Dalie Jimenez, Pamela Foohey, Brook Gotberg, & Chrystin Ondersma), reprinted in 21 J. of Consumer and Commercial L. 114 (2018).

 Regulating Fintech Lending, 37 Banking & Fin.
 Services Pol'y Rep. 1 (2018).